 Sometimes techniques for overcoming adversity are found in unexpected places.
-Scott Campbell found the solution to his personal battle in the form of a BMW R65.
-To help him through a difficult recovery Scott kicked off a build that would see him finalise a long term project in spectacular fashion.
-This BMW cafe racer represents the realisation of one mans dream and commemorates 12 months of successful rehabilitation.
+Scott Campbell found the solution to his battling his demons in the form of a BMW R65.
+To help him through a challenging time Scott kicked off a build that would see him finalise a long term project in spectacular fashion.
+This BMW cafe racer represents the realisation of one mans dream and is a rolling reminder of how perseverance can really pay off.

 As a furniture designer by trade Scott’s skill set includes metal fabrication.
 Sharing a workshop and tools with a group of friends he completes occasional one-off parts for other people’s projects.
 This has lead to him working on all manner of bikes from Nortons to Harley Davidsons.
 His BMW project began 5 or 6 years ago when he purchased the ’85 BMW R65 Mono on a whim.
 “I’d gone to look at another bike and bought this instead,” Scott recalls.
 “I had the money in my pocket and was going home with a bike that day.”
 Purchased locally from another rider Scott considers his BMW fortunate.
 “I remember the guy had several BMWs but had recently got into building trikes so I saved this bike from that heinous fate.”
 After getting the bike home Scott clocked up a measly 1/4 mile in the saddle before swiftly dismantling it.
 Unfortunately, that was as far as he got.

-Then in 2019 when he was looking for something to help him through rehab his unfinished BMW project presented the perfect distraction.
+Then in 2019 when he was looking for something to take his mind of things and his unfinished BMW project presented the perfect distraction.

 Scott’s original goal was to build a bike that looked like something that could have rolled out of the BMW factory.
 However, when his interest in aftermarket parts increased the idea evolved into more of a resto-mod with a clear cafe racer connection.
 After the teardown, he got stuck into the frame, removing unnecessary brackets, trimming the rear, sandblasting then repainting it in classic gloss black.
 To support his proposed tail section Scott designed a bespoke subframe based off an R100RT unit.
 His new design uses a trellis layout for structural strength and includes all the brackets required for mounting the rear bodywork, taillight, wiring and seat.
 The whole unit was then chrome plated and bolted to the R65 frame using custom threaded mounts he welded onto the frame.